Welcome to today's edition of the Rush 24-7 podcast.

 We went from wanting to insure people that had no insurance.

-Now I realize that we provide most Americans with health care, but we went from going from providing people who didn't have health insurance to this gargantuan bill, and we're still leaving out twelve and a half million people without insurance.
+Now, I realize that we provide most Americans with health care, but we went from going from providing people who didn't have health insurance to this gargantuan bill, and we're still leaving out 12.5 million people without insurance.

-I don't understand how we went from trying to get everybody on insurance to this gargantuan monstrosity of a bill which still leaves twelve and a half million uninsured, and you rarely ever hear anybody ask that question of that.
+I don't understand how we went from trying to get everybody on insurance to this gargantuan monstrosity of a bill, which still leaves 12.5 million uninsured, and you rarely ever hear anybody ask that question of them.

 But I think you probably do know the answer, don't you?